Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 The Pilar 7 Bridge Experience is not for the faint-hearted

-8. Enjoy Lisbon’s gigantic green lung
+8. Enjoy Lisbon’s gigantic green lungs

 The park is excellent for walking, running or mountain biking.
 Bring a picnic and check out the abandoned Panoramic restaurant, also known as Panorâmico de Monsanto [Google Maps location], for fantastic views over the city.